State Guide

 New York customers are spoiled for choice.
 The ones who come back are the ones you stayed in contact with.

-In a city — or a state — with more food options than anywhere else in America, your repeat business won't come from being the only option.
+In a state with more food options per block than anywhere else in America, your repeat business won't come from being the only option.
 It comes from being the one they remember.
-A text list changes that equation entirely.
+A direct customer text list changes that equation entirely.

 Put a QR code at your window, collect phone numbers from day one, and text your list each week.
 That's it.
 The regulars show up because they actually know you're there.